Tree-Shu-Zhao/KALAHash.pytorch/README.md

 ## 🎯 Project Overview

-This repository contains the code and resources for our paper.
+This repository contains the code and resources for our paper KALAHash: Knowledge-Anchored Low-Resource Adaptation for Deep Hashing (AAAI25).

 ## 💻 System Information